MD/PhD student, technology enthusiast

 I contributed to the development of GUIDE-seq, a method for detecting off-target cleavage events induced by genome editing nucleases.
 A core part of my work was developing a streamlined computational pipeline for easy analysis of GUIDE-seq data.

 Later, I contributed to the engineering and characterization of Cas9 variants to expand the targeting range of the CRISPR-Cas toolbox.
 For my senior thesis, I characterized Cas9 orthologues to expand the number of genomic locii that the CRISPR-Cas system can target.

 To help biologists leverage the entire array of characterized Cas9 variants in their research, I created CasBLASTR, a tool for identifying and annotating CRISPR-Cas target sites.

-While in the lab of Professor Jack Szostak (Massachusetts General Hospital), I researched the processivity of RNA replication in the context of origins of life.
+While at the Szostak Lab (Massachusetts General Hospital), I researched the processivity of RNA polymerase ribozymes from an origins of life perspective.